 A Steeply Sloping Garden For Creative Clients

 A couple based in the Tower Hill area of Dorking approached me with a problematic front garden which had so far defeated their attempts to rationalise the levels and create an attractive and usable space to welcome visitors to their home.
 The steeply sloping garden was in a poor state of repair and badly needed my input to make it attractive and safe.
-Not that the clients weren’t practical – in fact they were exceptionally so, and had carried out extensive landscaping works themselves to the rear garden of this attractive arts-and-crafts bungalow with interesting period features – though not so pronounced on the exterior that they would dictate a slavishly 1930’s approach to the garden.

 The existing steeply-sloped garden had a 1:3 Gradient from kerb to front door, rising 6.5m in height over just under 20m in length.
 The garden was overgrown and had dilapidated steps and retaining walls that were already becoming unstable and would in time become unusable.
 The roots of a large beech tree were pushing over a tall retaining wall next to the garage, and the clients wanted a complete redesign incorporating new retaining walls, steps, bin storage lighting design and planting.
 The clients wanted an attractive and visually strong design solution that made sense of all the levels, improved the attractiveness of the property as a whole, and gave easy and well-lit access from the kerbside to the front door.